COGS108/Overview/COGS108-Syllabus.md

 All grades will be released on Canvas.
 It is *your responsibility to check that your assignment was submitted, that your grade is accurate, and to get in touch if any are missing and/or you think there is a problem*.

-Extra credit worth up to 2.5% of the final grade will be awarded for
+Extra credit worth up to 2% of the final grade will be awarded for
+- Exceptional performance on the final report: meeting the "Excellent" category on more than 5 rubric items will get 0.5% bonus to the final grade.
-- Exceptional participation on EdStem discussion board: Roughly the top 3 - 5% of contributors will get 0.5% bonus to their final grade.
-Starting/participating in good discussions, organizing things, answering questions, etc.
+- Exceptional participation on EdStem discussion board: Roughly the top 20 contributors will get 0.25% bonus to their final grade.
+You're more likely to make the cut if you help organize things, participate in good discussions and help answer questions, and less likely to make the cut if you just ask a lot of random questions.
 - Answering the pre & post course surveys will give 0.5% extra credit (0.25% each for 0.5% total)
-- Attending guest lecture(s) in-person is 0.5% extra credit
+- Attending guest lecture(s) in-person is 0.25% extra credit
-- Filling out all 7 of the weekly project progress surveys (0.5% of grade, see Project section below)
+- Filling out all 7 of the weekly project progress surveys (0.25% of grade, see Project section below)
 - If >2/3 of the students fill out SET teaching evaluations at the end of the quarter there will be an extra 0.5% of the final grade for everyone.
-BTW this EC criteria has not been met since the zoom classes of the pandemic, why won't the current generation of students actually fill out evals?
+BTW this EC criteria has not been met since 2022, why won't the current generation of students actually fill out evals?

 Our grading scale is